nathanschmid08/Dev-Diary/README.md

 A Java-to-JavaScript converter with a Tkinter GUI, written in Python.
 Compiled into an `.exe` with PyInstaller.

 ## Tailwind CSS Extractor
-A Chrome extension that generates a CSS file from Tailwind classes found in HTML, CSS, and JavaScript files.
+A Chrome extension that generates a CSS file from Tailwind classes found in HTML files.

 ## 3D Sunsystem
-A simulation of the solar system including all planets, built with HTML, CSS, JavaScript, and Three.js
+A simulation of the solar system including all planets, built with HTML, CSS, JavaScript and Three.js